 So if want your wooden crate to rock from the opening act to the encore, follow the tips below to make it happen.

-Instead of a bulky shipping crate, consider packaging that is compact and as light as possible with the aim of preserving and enhancing
+Instead of a bulky shipping crate, consider packaging that is compact and as light as possible with the aim of preserving and enhancing the value and appeal of the product, while minimizing storage requirements and transportation costs.
+A professional shipping crate designer can help you reach this goal.

-If your package acts as a return shipper, an innovative option is to utilize a collapsible shipper, which is a shipping crate that can easily be disassembled to allow the stacking of the lid, sides
+If your package acts as a return shipper, an innovative option is to utilize a collapsible shipper, which is a shipping crate that can easily be disassembled to allow the stacking of the lid, sides,

 2. Choose Attractive, Customizable Materials